Julien-Pires/Pulsar/README.md

 Pulsar is a game engine based on XNA.
 The objectives of this engine is to provide a wide range of modules for developing video games.

-Installation
+Installing
 --------

-Installation instruction can be found on the wiki: [Installation](https://github.com/TakuProjects/Pulsar/wiki/Installation)
+Installing instruction can be found on the wiki: [Installing](https://github.com/TakuProjects/Pulsar/wiki/Installing)

 Documentation
 --------